[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 You might look for an alternative to Pulumi if you need a simpler setup, broader ecosystem support, or a different pricing model.
 Pulumi’s flexibility with general-purpose languages can introduce complexity, and its SaaS-based state management may not suit all compliance or cost requirements.

-Pulumi also offers self-managed state storage through backends like S3, Azure Blob, or GCS, and enterprise users can deploy a self-hosted Pulumi Cloud, giving full control over infrastructure state.
+Pulumi also offers self-managed state storage via backends such as S3, Azure Blob Storage, or GCS, and enterprise users can deploy a self-hosted Pulumi Cloud to gain full control over infrastructure state.

-Technically, Pulumi uses programming languages like TypeScript, JavaScript, Python, Go, C#, Java, F#, VB.NET, and YAML for infrastructure as code (IaC), which adds power but also increases the learning curve and potential for logic bugs.
+Technically, Pulumi uses programming languages like TypeScript, JavaScript, Python, Go, .NET (C#, F#, VB.NET), Java, and YAML for infrastructure as code (IaC), which adds power but also increases the learning curve and potential for logic bugs.

 Choosing an alternative would depend on your language preferences, infrastructure scope, and team workflow.